mpja69/aoc2024/README.md

 17. Simulate a machine.
 Bubbletea.
 DFS instead of recursion
 18. BFS.
 Binary search.
 (Reader and Fscanf)
 19. Dynamic programming (with Top-Down amd Bottom-Up).
 Patterns used: "canConstruct" and "countConstruct"
+20. Grid.
+Used maps for representing this.
+BFS